Updated November 8, 2016.

 Playing in the bubbles is an enticing idea, even to me, a feline who abhors water.

 My fur smoothed and I sat up.
-Raccoons and cats are comical beasts; I think raccoons more so (btw, I don't consider myself a beast).
+Raccoons and cats are comical beasts; I think raccoons more so (by the way, I don't consider myself a beast).

 Just as I began to relax and watch the show, I jumped, startled as the raccoon flipped something silvery out of the water.